paulhorner79/pager-tom/readme.md

 #### `.paginate`

 This is the class used for the pagination buttons.
-It is a HTML `ul`
+It's a HTML `ul`.

 #### `.paginate li`